 Alongside discrete daily phonics sessions we also offer group guided reading sessions 2-3 times a week.
 Not only will this enhance and develop children's reading skills but will also promote a love of reading; an important factor at this stage in their school life.
 To support your child at home it is imperative that your child is read to or heard read as often as possible, just a few minutes a day can make all the difference!
 Research strongly links reading to children's overall educational success.
 We thank you for your continued support.

 Children must bring their reading folders every day and use them to keep any letters to the teacher safe.
 Please record any notes/comments in the record book provided.
 Reading books will be changed each Friday with increasing regularity as the year progresses.
 Library books are changed on a Monday and the children will choose their own books.

 Topics for the year:

 Spring Term - Terrific Tales

-Click here to see a broken down summary of the topics, however, remember in the Early Years we are often subject to change as we always strive to follow the interests of the children to ensure a love of learning.
+Click here to see a broken down summary of the topics, however, remember in the Early Years we are subject to change as we always strive to follow the interests of the children to ensure a love of learning.

 Homework in Reception

 Each week your child should come home with a small slip detailing the homework.
 This will usually be based around the topics/themes we are learning about and will simply be to talk.
 These types of activities are essential for supporting your child's learning and progression in school and can usually be done in the car, whilst shopping or even whilst having a bath.